Learn about the Charter

 History of the Charter

-The roots of the Charter lie in the desire for Canada to gain full control over the Constitution.
+The roots of the Charter lie in the desire for Canada to gain full control over its Constitution.
 Because Canada's original Constitution was an act of the British Parliament in 1867, only Britain had the power to change it.
 In 1980, Canada and its provinces began a collaborative process to bring home the Constitution and to incorporate a Charter of Rights and Freedoms.
 A committee of Canadian Parliamentarians, representing all parties, considered more than 1,200 written submissions and over 300 testimonies to develop the final Charter.

 Receiving approval from Britain for the last time, Queen Elizabeth II signed the Canada Act on April 17, 1982 in Ottawa.
 This action gave Canada control over its Constitution and guaranteed the rights and freedoms in the Charter as the supreme law of the nation.